Applicable Of CDD 5000 In Potable Water Treatment.

 Chlorine dioxide, when used as a primary disinfectant in potable water treatment,is a powerful oxidant with CT values second only to ozone in biocidal efficacy, but without the high capital expenditures and the ozonation byproducts.
 In addition, chlorine dioxide does not have the solids loading problem and the lengthy detention times associated with potassium permanganate.
 Using chlorine dioxide does not result in the formation of chlorinated or brominated disinfection byproducts like THMs or HAAs.
 A reduction byproduct of chlorine dioxide is chlorite ion.

-pH Independence.
+go pH Independence buy Lyrical dance costumes online .
 The main advantage of using Chlorine Dioxide for disinfection is the pH independence of the reaction.
 Unlike chlorine, Chlorine Dioxide ClO2 will inactivate pathogenic micro-organisms at the same rate between pH 5 and 9.
 This makes it ideal for disinfection of potable water and process water where the pH is up around 8.0.
 Chlorine hydrolyzes to hypochlorite ion significantly around pH 8.0 which renders it quite ineffective for disinfection.

 Application of CDD 5000 in potable water –

 Chlorine dioxide’s broad spectrum capabilities enable it to be used in a variety of potable water applications